Deep biosphere: Sample collection

-The ocean floor is sampled by drilling boreholes and collecting cores.
+Microbes from the ocean floor can sampled by drilling boreholes and collecting cores.
 The methods must be adapted to different types of rock, and the cost of drilling limits the number of holes that can be drilled.
 Microbiologists have made use of scientific drilling programs: the Ocean Drilling Program (ODP), which used the JOIDES Resolution drilling platform, and the Integrated Ocean Drilling Program (IODP), which used the Japanese ship Chikyū.

-Deep underground mines, for example South African gold mines and the Pyhäsalmi copper and zinc mine in Finland, have provided opportunities to sample the deep biosphere.
-The deep subsurface has also been sampled at chosen or proposed nuclear waste repository sites (e.g. Yucca Mountain and the Waste Isolation Pilot Plant in the United States, Äspö and surrounding areas in Sweden, Onkalo and surrounding areas in Finland, Mont Terri in Switzerland).
-Scientific drilling of continental deep subsurface has been promoted by the International Continental Scientific Drilling Program (ICDP).
+Deep underground mines, for example South African gold mines and the Pyhäsalmi copper and zinc mine in Finland, have also provided opportunities to sample the deep biosphere, as have chosen or proposed nuclear waste repository sites (e.g., Yucca Mountain and the Waste Isolation Pilot Plant in the United States, Äspö and surrounding areas in Sweden, Onkalo and surrounding areas in Finland, and Mont Terri in Switzerland).
+Scientific drilling of the continental deep subsurface has been promoted by the International Continental Scientific Drilling Program (ICDP).

 To allow continuous underground sampling, various kinds of observatories have been developed.
 On the ocean floor, the Circulation Obviation Retrofit Kit (CORK) seals a borehole to cut off the influx of seawater.
-An advanced version of CORK is able to seal off multiple sections of a drill hole using packers, rubber tubes that inflate to seal the space between the drill string and the wall of the borehole.
+An advanced version of CORK is able to seal off multiple sections of a drill hole using "packers", rubber tubes that inflate to seal the space between the drill string and the wall of the borehole.

 In sediments, the Simple Cabled Instrument for Measuring Parameters In-Situ (SCIMPI) is designed to remain and take measurements after a borehole has collapsed.
 Packers are also used in the continental subsurface, along with devices such as the flow-through in situ reactor (FTISR).
-Various methods are used to extract fluids from these sites, including passive gas samplers, U-tube systems and osmotic gas samplers.
+Various methods are used to extract fluids from these sites, including passive and osmotic gas samplers and U-tube systems.
 In narrow (less than 50 mm) holes, polyamide tubes with a back-pressure valve can be lowered to sample an entire column of fluid.

 Field analysis and manipulation

-Some methods analyze microbes in situ rather than extract them.
+Some methods analyze microbes in situ rather than extracting them from the subsurface.
 In biogeophysics, the effects of microbes on properties of geological materials are remotely probed using electrical signals.
-Microbes can be tagged using a stable isotope such as carbon-13 and then re-injected in the ground to see where they go.
+Microbes can be tagged using a stable isotope, such as carbon-13, and then re-injected in the ground to see where they go.
 A "push-pull" method involves injection of a fluid into an aquifer and extraction of a mixture of injected fluid with the ground water; the latter can then be analyzed to determine what chemical reactions occurred.

 Molecular methods and cultivation

 Methods from modern molecular biology allow the extraction of nucleic acids, lipids and proteins from cells, DNA sequencing, and the physical and chemical analysis of molecules using mass spectrometry and flow cytometry.
-A lot can be learned about the microbial communities using these methods even when the individuals cannot be cultivated.
+Even when individual microbes cannot be cultivated, a lot can be learned about microbial communities using these methods.
 For example, at the Richmond Mine in California, scientists used shotgun sequencing to identify four new species of bacteria, three new species of archaea (known as the Archaeal Richmond Mine acidophilic nanoorganisms), and 572 proteins unique to the bacteria.